Category Archives: Native Americans

 Map of Madagascar in the 1690s

 Madagascar, in the 16th and 17th century, had no central government.
 There existed mini-kingdoms based on different ethnic groups.
 The pirates exacerbated ethnic divisions within Madagascar with their trading.
-They also created a Malagasy elite class as they fathered children, known as zana mulata, who became powerfully locally with Malagasy women.
+They also created a Malagasy elite class as they fathered children, known as zana mulata, who became powerful locally, with Malagasy women.
 Its interesting to note that, at the beginning of the Indo-Atlantic Madagascar slave trade, the items exchanged for slaves were things like beads, copper wire, novelties, textiles, and silver coins.
 However, by the end of the 17th century, firearms, muskets, and gun powder were the preferred items to be exchanged for slaves.
 James C. Anderson, noted that, among the Sakalava in 1699, an able young adult slave man was worth 2 muskets, 5 small boxes of powder, 5 balls, and 5 flints whereas an able young adult slave woman was worth 1 musket, 10 boxes of powder, 10 balls and 10 flints.
 Malagasy women, of course, were valued more for their reproductive capacity.
 The local demand for firearms undoubtedly fueled political instability and further slave trading.

 Map featuring different Malagasy ethnic groups